3D-e-Chem/molviewer-tsx/README.md

 * Use redux to toggle visibility of molecules
 * Use redux-thunk to load molecules from server
 * Embed 3dmol or litemol to render molecules in 3D
+* Add to Travis-CI
+* Add to Codacy with code coverage